amineelkouhen/redis-splunk-ingester/README.md

 git clone https://github.com/amineelkouhen/redis-splunk-ingester.git
 ```

+You can run the project in your local machine by installing [https://redis.io/docs/stack/get-started/install/](Redis Stack) then running `./gradlew bootRun`.

 There is a docker compose script which will bootstrap all the components required to make this demo work.

 1. Build the project `./gradlew build`